php42/TPDP-Dev-Tools/README.md

 ##Diffgen
 This is a patching utility, you don't need to use it if you'd prefer to use xdelta or whatever.
-It just provides TPDP specific functionality such as bypassing the encryption on the archives which reduces diff sizes and allows file-level patching within the archive.
+It just provides TPDP specific functionality such as bypassing the encryption and compression on the archives which reduces diff sizes and allows file-level patching within the archive.
 It also provides a convenient way to extract all the files from the archives for editing.
 Invoke with --help for syntax.